NyteshadeXT/PF2e-Vault/8) Adventures/8B - The Runecutter's Ruin (D186).md

 >
 > Olek peers at it with confusion and says, “Hextor?
 Have you answered my prayers?”

 Roll initiative for Hoshotath.
-Each time the primordial’s initiative comes up, it sweeps its limbs across the battlefield along the lines indicated on the map—a three-fingered hand of fire and two tendrils of water.
+Each time the primordial’s initiative comes up, it sweeps its limbs across the battlefield along the lines indicated on the map—a three-fingered hand of fire and two tendrils of water.
 Each character caught in the path takes damage: 1d10 + 10 fire damage and ongoing 5 fire damage (save ends) for the fiery fingers; 2d10 + 10 damage for the watery tendrils.

-The first time Hoshotath does a sweep, its primordial flesh sloughs off, leaving three fire elementals and two water elementals behind.
+The first time Hoshotath does a sweep, its primordial flesh sloughs off, leaving three fire elementals and two water elementals behind.
 They appear in any square the primordial’s appendages passed through, adjacent to a person or object.
 The development assumes that the adventurers are trouncing Olek and the gargoyles at this point.
 If not, you can roll the extra enemies out more slowly, dropping two or so each round.

 The elementals have no loyalty to Olek, attacking both sides equally.
 They don’t put much strategy behind their attacks, though they do gang up on anyone who starts using cold attacks against any elemental or who attempts to deactivate pillars.

 Each time Hoshotath sweeps the field, it also smashes two standing stones.
-The power invested in them discharges, widening the cracks in the metaphysical walls of its prison.
+The power invested in them discharges, widening the cracks in the metaphysical walls of its prison.

 **Olek’s Behavior:** Even after the primordial appears, Olek doesn’t realize it isn’t an avatar of his god.
 Once he gets hit by the primordial or one of the elementals, he’s pretty sure he’s made a mistake.
 He might attack the elementals or attempt to deactivate standing stones using his rune.
 If near defeat, he might also flee.
 If so, make sure the adventurers know that containing Hoshotath is impossible without the assistance of Olek’s rune.
 They must access that rune, through him or despite him.